rdopaa/Battle-AntiCheat/README.md

 * Known server trigger exploits protected

 **Shoot protections**
-* Checks if player has a specific weapon when shooting
+* Checks if Player has a specific Weapon when Shooting

 **Camera protections**
-* Freecam detection
+* Freecam Detection

 **Game event protections**
-* Anti exploisions
+* Anti Explosions
-* Anti particles
+* Anti Particles
-* Anti clear task events
+* Anti Clear Task Events
-* Anti give weapons to other players
+* Anti Give weapons to Other Players
-* Anti remove weapons from other players
+* Anti Remove weapons from Other Players
-* Anti give all weapons to other playerrs
+* Anti Give all Weapons to Other Playerrs
-* Anti remove all weapons from other players
+* Anti Remove all Weapons from Other Players

 **Entity protections**
 * Vehicle spawn detection